lulav/LRS_Documentation/docs_tutorials/turtlebot/turtlebot.md

 ![png](img/citros2.png "CITROS example")

-Let's perform some error analisys!
+Let's perform some error analysis!

 To analyze data of multiple simulations it is necessary to establish a correspondence between the values of the data from these different simulations.
 One approach is to select an independent variable, define a scale that is common to all simulations and assign indexes on this scale.
 Then, the values of variables from different simulations will be connected by this independent variable.